1/5 To A Percent

 Before tackling the conversion of 1/5 to a percentage, let's establish a firm understanding of both fractions and percentages.

 A percentage, denoted by the symbol %, represents a fraction out of 100.
-It indicates how many parts out of 100 constitute a specific portion of a whole.
-For example, 25% means 25 parts out of 100, which is equivalent to the fraction 25/100.
+Even so, it indicates how many parts out of 100 constitute a specific portion of a whole.
+Take this: 25% means 25 parts out of 100, which is equivalent to the fraction 25/100.

 The core concept linking fractions and percentages is the idea of representing a portion of a whole.
 The conversion process involves transforming a fraction's representation to reflect parts out of 100.